duccl/cache-it/README.md

 }
 ```

-2. Inherits from [`ICacheable`](src\CacheIt\ICacheable.cs) interface, and call your class functions that load or refresh your data as you need.
+2. Inherit from the [`ICacheable`](src\CacheIt\ICacheable.cs) interface and call your class functions that load or update your data as needed.

 ```dotnet
 namespace MySuperApp.Services